 As you can see, Todd Stevens is paid more than the median CEO pay at companies of a similar size, in the same market.
 However, this does not necessarily mean California Resources Corporation is paying too much.
 We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

 You can see a visual representation of the CEO compensation at California Resources, below.

 Is California Resources Corporation Growing?

-California Resources Corporation has increased its earnings per share (EPS) by an average of 106% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 46% over the last year.
+On average over the last three years, California Resources Corporation has grown earnings per share (EPS) by 108% each year (using a line of best fit).
+It achieved revenue growth of 26% over the last year.